vacp2p/rfc/content/docs/rfcs/20/README.md

 **Content Topics**:

-- Public Key Broadcast: `/eth-pm/1/public-key/proto`,
+- Public Key Broadcast: `/eth-pm/2/public-key/proto`,
-- Private Message: `/eth-pm/1/private-message/proto`.

 This specification explains the Toy Ethereum Private Message protocol which enables a peer to send an encrypted message to another peer